 As if evolutionary proclivity for approval seeking wasn’t enough, society jumps in as soon as we pop out in this world and begins to feed its crap to us.

-Parents, teachers, religious and other authorities transfer their ways of thinking to the clueless child.
+Parents, teachers, and other authorities transfer their ways of thinking to the clueless child.

 And if he doesn’t conform, he’s likely to lose the approval of others.

-In this way, society reinforces approval-seeking behavior as it feeds on the deep-seated human need to belong, to be liked, and to be respected by fellow human beings.
+In this way, society reinforces approval-seeking behavior as it feeds on the deep-seated human need to belong, to be liked, and be respected by fellow human beings.

-You can reason yourself out of approval-seeking behaviour
+You can reason yourself out of approval-seeking behavior

-For most human behaviour, awareness precedes change.
-If you don’t know why you have a tendency to care what others think of you, you don’t get the power to control, regulate or even override that behaviour.
+For most human behavior, awareness precedes change.
+If you don’t know why you have a tendency to care what others think of you, you don’t get the power to control, regulate or even override that behavior.

-So what is the strategy that you can employ to get rid of approval-seeking behaviour?
+So what is the strategy that you can employ to get rid of approval-seeking behavior?

-First of all, you need to realize that fighting approval-seeking behaviour is not easy.
+First of all, you need to realize that fighting approval-seeking behavior is not easy.
 After all, you’re up against a lifetime of conditioning and thousands of years of evolutionary conditioning.

 Even if you play intricate mind games and convince yourself to be apathetic to what a random stranger on the street thinks of you, it may still be hard to take disapproval from your family members, friends, and the people you like.